 Gingerbread Glaze Options

-Instead of the glaze listed above, you could also make an apricot glaze (like lebkuchen stuffed with apricot) by heating apricot jam with a little water or orange liqueur.
+Or make an apricot glaze, like lebkuchen stuffed with apricot, by heating apricot jam with a little water or orange liqueur.

-Once glazed, allow it to set, and then use a serrated knife to slice it into 12 slices.
+Once glazed, allow it to set, and then use a serrated knife to slice into 12 slices.
 Enjoy!

 Tips for Best Results